kaguyabot/Kaguya/README.md

 }
 ```

 If you have everything properly configured, you should be good to go.
-If the bot runs without errors and still doesn't respond to commands, *ensure your database is exactly identical* to the structure in the provided .sqldump.
+If the bot runs without errors and still doesn't respond to commands, *ensure your database is exactly identical* to the structure in the provided .sql script.
 Otherwise, feel free to write to me in my [support Discord](https://discord.gg/aumCJhr) and I will be happy to assist you.

 ## License:
 - Kaguya's code is intentionally unlicensed, unlike many open-source projects.
 Anyone who wishes to use or modify the code in this repository must adhere to these terms: